alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/introduction-to-functional-programming.md

 * **Object-oriented programming (OOP)**: The focus is on *who (or what)* performs an action.
 Each object is an actor responsible for an action, and can call other objects to execute other actions.

 * **Functional programming (FP)**: In this paradigm, the model revolves around *how actions interconnect*.
-They are like Lego blocks, joined together to form something larger and more complex; similar to an assembly line, where the end of a step arrives at the beginning of the next one, and in the end there is a final product.
+They are joined together like in an assembly line, where the end of a step arrives at the beginning of the next one, and in the end there is a finished product.

 ## A little bit about FP